Free use of assets (other than accommodation, employer-provided cars or vans)

 • the asset increases in value.

 The same charge applies each year you provide the asset.
-If you provide the asset for only part of the year, you must base your calculation for that portion of the year.
+If you provide the asset for only part of the year, you must base your calculation on that portion of the year.

 You must treat all maintenance costs that you pay towards the asset as a taxable benefit.
 Any payments that your employee makes towards these costs reduces the taxable amount.